 Another semi-kneeling leg position is to have the non-kneeling leg straight.
 Yoga kneeling posture options for kneeling with one knee bent and the other leg straight include bending forwards and laying backwards.
 The first position is called triang muka eka pada paschimottanasana and is used in the Ashtanga Yoga Poses Primary series.

 When bending forwards, so that you can easily lift both hands, focus on pressing the straight leg down, into the floor.

-Semi-kneeling with the thighs open 90 degrees you can bend to the side to stretch the side of the body, or bend forwards over the straight leg to stretch the hamstrings, or bend forwards between the thighs to stretch the hip and inner thigh of the bent-knee leg.
+Semi-kneeling with the thighs open 90 degrees in Hurdlers stretch, you can bend to the side to stretch the side of the body, or bend forwards over the straight leg to stretch the hamstrings, or bend forwards between the thighs to stretch the hip and inner thigh of the bent-knee leg.

 Another semi-kneeling yoga posture is this marichyasana yoga posture variation.
 I use it because it can be easier to bind in this position.